ebgaaron/diplib/doc/src/features.md

-where \f$a\f$ is the object area, \f$p\f$ the perimeter, \f$l\f$ the largest Feret diameter, \f$w\f$ the smallest Feret diameter, and \f$h\f$ the diameter perpendicular to the smallest diameter (`Feret::PerpMin` value).
+where \f$a\f$ is the object area, \f$p\f$ the perimeter, \f$l\f$ the largest Feret diameter, \f$w\f$ the smallest Feret diameter, and \f$h\f$ the diameter perpendicular to the smallest diameter (\ref Feret::PerpMin value).

 \subsection shape_features_Solidity Solidity
-The ratio `Size/ConvexArea` of the features \ref size_features_Size and \ref size_features_ConvexArea.
+The ratio `Size`/`ConvexArea` of the features \ref size_features_Size and \ref size_features_ConvexArea.
 It is in the range (0,1], with 1 for a convex object.

 \subsection shape_features_Convexity Convexity
-The ratio `ConvexPerimeter/Perimeter` of the features \ref size_features_Perimeter and
+The ratio `ConvexPerimeter`/`Perimeter` of the features \ref size_features_Perimeter and
 \ref size_features_ConvexPerimeter.
 It is in the range (0,1], with 1 for a convex object.

 \subsection shape_features_EllipseVariance EllipseVariance
-A measure for deviation from an elliptic shape, computed using `dip::ChainCode::Polygon` and `dip::Polygon::EllipseVariance` from the chain code.
+A measure for deviation from an elliptic shape, computed using \ref dip::ChainCode::Polygon and
+\ref dip::Polygon::EllipseVariance from the chain code.

 Note that the chain code measures work only for 2D images, and expect objects to be a single connected component.
 If multiple connected components have the same label, only the first connected component found for that label will be measured.

 \subsection shape_features_Eccentricity Eccentricity
-Aspect ratio of the best fit ellipse, computed using `dip::CovarianceMatrix::Eigenvalues::Eccentricity` from the covariance matrix of the chain code.
+Aspect ratio of the best fit ellipse, computed using \ref dip::CovarianceMatrix::Eigenvalues::Eccentricity from the covariance matrix of the chain code.
 Eccentricity is defined as
 \f$\sqrt{1-\frac{\lambda_2}{\lambda_1}}\f$, with \f$\lambda_1\f$ the largest eigenvalue
 and \f$\lambda_2\f$ the smallest eigenvalue of the covariance matrix of the boundary